 “Far and away, Tony Galli is the best investigative journalist in town,” Isthmus’ media critic wrote in 2008.
 “He is the only local TV reporter who strikes fear in the hearts of government officials.”

-"Galli has a long list of credits as far as breaking stories," wrote the Capital Times this year.
-Those breaking stories include state government's inadvertent, public release of social security numbers; a school district's failure to report a teacher's suspicious conduct to state officials; a local hospital's million dollar settlement over a patient death due to drug error; and Brett Favre's inpatient treatment in Topeka, Kansas for painkiller addiction early in the legendary quarterback's career.
+“Galli has a long list of credits as far as breaking stories,” wrote the Capital Times.
+Those breaking stories include state government’s inadvertent, public release of social security numbers; a school district’s failure to report a teacher’s suspicious conduct to state officials and a local hospital’s million dollar settlement over a patient death due to drug error.

 One of Tony’s most gratifying assignments has been as emcee of WKOW’s local broadcasts during the Jerry Lewis Labor Day Muscular Dystrophy Association Telethon.
 Donations made during the broadcast support local medical research, purchase wheelchairs and other adaptive, patient equipment, and send Wisconsin children to summer camp in Kenosha County, where Tony has spent time as a camp counselor.